-Above: The kitchen chalkboard bearing the artist's grocery list and latest sketch.
+Above: The kitchen chalkboard bearing the artist’s grocery list and a sketch.

 Above: A small work surface and counter provide a separation between the living area and the kitchen.

-Above: Above the Aga, Collishaw lines up his spices and other essential cooking ingredients on an open shelf for easy access.
+Above: Over the Aga, Collishaw lines up his spices and other essential cooking ingredients on an open shelf for easy access.